gregpriday/laravel-retry/README.md

 ```

 #### 3. FibonacciBackoffStrategy
 Increases delay according to the Fibonacci sequence.
-Good balance between aggressive and conservative retries.
+Good balance between aggressive and conservative retries, growing slower than exponential but faster than linear initially.

 ```php
 use GregPriday\LaravelRetry\Strategies\FibonacciBackoffStrategy;